scorpium959/PyCompiler/README.md

 The result will be in a directory called "__pycache__".

 Remember to put the Code in the same folder as the file you want to compile.

+Funfact: i did Compile the PyCompiler code in itself, i did just ran the .py and named the compiler and it just worked.